softworkz/emby-wiki/Playback-Check-ins.md

 ## Playback Stopped

-Once playback is stopped, make a call using the HTTP DELETE method to /Users/{UserId}/PlayingItems/{Id}
+Once playback is stopped, make an HTTP POST call to **/Sessions/Playing/Stopped**

-**UserId**, **MediaSourceId** and **Id** are required values.

-As with Playback Progress, you should add the **PositionTicks** argument to this API call.

-After this API call is made, the server dashboard will update to reflect that the user is not currently playing an item.
+The contents of the request are identical to the playback start message.

 ## Manually marking watched/unwatched